Ontario Superior Court of Justice

 These rules give you the minimum timelines that you must meet and have specific rules about how days are counted.
 For example, if a rule or order provides for less than seven days for something to be done, Saturdays, Sundays and other holidays when the court office is closed do not count as part of the period.
 See rule 3 for more information about counting days.

 You may wish to prepare a timetable before your motion to provide each party with more time to prepare and serve their materials.
 This can help make sure that both parties are ready to proceed with the scheduled motion date.

 - Timelines to serve and file materials for long motions should be arranged when the long motion is booked.

 Confirming your motion

-The Court requires you and your ex-partner to file a Form 14C: Confirmation with the Court no later than 2:00 p.m. two days before the motion is to be heard.
+The Court requires you and your ex-partner to file a Form 14C: Confirmation of Motion with the Court no later than 2:00 p.m. three days before the motion is to be heard.
 If you don’t, the motion may be cancelled.